learnk8s/learnk8s.io/src/terraform-aws/content.md

 worker-1   NotReady   <none>   8m41s   v1.18.2
 ```

+_Don't worry!_

-_Don't worry!
-This doesn't mean that there's something wrong, but it's the expected behaviour!_
+This doesn't mean that there's something wrong, it's the expected behaviour!

-The reason is that there is currently no [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) installed in your cluster.
+The reason is that your cluster doesn't yet have a [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) installed — this keeps the nodes in the `NotReady` state and prevents any Pods in the Pod network from being scheduled.

+> In case you wonder why the other Pods are all `Running`: that's because these Pods run in the [host network](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2938) (i.e. they have `.spec.hostNetwork` set to `true`) rather than in the Pod network, which doesn't depend on a CNI plugin.

-This is because, as mentioned, kubeadm doesn't install a CNI plugin by default, leaving this choice to you.
+The reason that youc cluster has no CNI plugin installed is that kubeadm doesn't install a CNI plugin by default — rather it leaves this choice to the user.

+The article will show how to install a CNI plugin in your cluster later.

-You will fix this later by installing a selected CNI plugin, but for now, let's first explore the cluster a bit more.
+_For now, let's first explore the cluster a bit more._

 ## Connecting to a node

-In the following, you will connect to one of the cluster nodes with SSH.
+In the following, you will SSH into one of the nodes of your cluster.

-To do so, you need the public IP addresses of your cluster nodes.
+To do so, you need to know the public IP address of this node.

-You could find them out by locating the EC2 instances corresponding to the nodes in the [AWS EC2 Console](console.aws.amazon.com/ec2/v2/home), but the Terraform kubeadm module allows to output this information right in Terraform.
+You could do so by going to the [AWS EC2 Console](console.aws.amazon.com/ec2/v2/home) and looking up the public IP address of the EC2 instance that corresponds to the node.

+However, the Terraform kubeadm module provides an easier way to get this information.

+The module features a collection of [output values](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=outputs) that convey internal information about the cluster to the user.

+One of these outputs is called `cluster_nodes` and it contains information about the individual nodes of the cluster, including their public IP addresses.

-Modify your Terraform configuration to look like this:
+You can include this output in your Terraform configuration as follows:

 ```hcl|highlight=10-12|title=main.tf
 provider "aws" {